DaveOnData/TDWIVisualDataAnalysisWithR/README.md

-# TDWIVisualDataAnalysisWithR
+# TDWIMachineLearningMadeEasy
-Repository for the TDWI 1-Day course "Visual Data Analysis with R"
+Repository for the TDWI 1-Day course, "Machine Learning Made Easy"

+Detailed instructions for laptop prepartion are available in the `LaptopPrepVisualDataAnalysisWithR.pdf` file.